RAG

 We have to assume that the vector store attached to the RAG agent is already populated with the embeddings representing the data we want to integrate during LLM interactions.

-Imagine to have previously populated a vector store with your software documentation, and now you want to ask questions about something you didn't clearly understood.
+Imagine having previously populated a vector store with your software documentation, and now you want to ask questions about something you didn't clearly understand.

 To start the execution of a RAG you must use the answer()